fbecart/zinoma/README.md

 Žinoma can tell if a target needs to run again, or can be skipped.

 Žinoma identifies file updates by looking at their modified timestamp and checksum.
-These informations are stored in the `.zinoma` directory, located next to `zinoma.yml`.
+This information is stored in the `.zinoma` directory, located next to `zinoma.yml`.
 This directory should be ignored in your version control.

 #### Watch mode (`--watch`)